When does the program take place?

 Yes.
 Applicants are not required to disclose their citizenship status during the application process.
 Once admitted, CHCI will require work authorization for onboarding purposes.
 Any DACA applicant accepted must have a work authorization valid through the last day of their program.

-College students every year take part in the spring or fall Congressional Internship Program.
+College students every year take part in the fall Congressional Internship Program.
 Students will need to work with their advisors to ensure this process goes smoothly.
 The majority of our students receive some sort of academic credit through their university for their participation in the program.
 Each institution identifies CHCI’s programs differently as an out-of-class experience, internship credit, independent study, etc. Some students might also take an online course or two.
-Check with your counselor or academic advisor with questions on participatory credit.
+Check with your counselor or an academic advisor with questions on participatory credit.

 Can I take a full course load during my internship via online classes?